gla-rad/MCP-Charts/README.md

   conforms to the a given kubernetes schema.
 The **KUBERNETES_VERSION** environment parameter is requiered for this action.

-Just run the two script in the top level directory are follows:
+Just run the two scripts from the top level directory are follows:

 ```
 $ .github/helm-docs.sh